miracuse/miracuse.github.io/docs/more/specializations/ranger.md

 > Scoundrel Specialization

 A catch-all term for those trained in a martial tradition popularized by the Tribes.
 Rangers are fleet-footed warriors with an affinity for the natural world.
+Their ability to control wildlife makes them highly sought after as guides and monster hunters.

 {% include specialization_kits.html %}